bespoken/bespoken-docs/end-to-end/guide.md

 }
 ```

-The filter is a very useful catch-all for handling tricky test cases that are not supported by the YAML test syntax.
+The filter is a very useful catch-all for handling tricky test cases that are not supported by the YAML test syntax or if you want to fine tune some aspects of the tests.

 # Further Reading
 Take a look at: